 We can do it anywhere, any time.
 But there is something special about coming together to pray.
 When we set aside time to listen to God, to bring him our concerns and worries, our feelings and our hopes, we can receive his forgiveness, reassurance and strength, and the results can be amazing.

-Daily Prayer with the Northumbria Community - simpler forms of prayer for morning, midday, evening and night (compline)
+Daily Prayer with the Northumbria Community - we have used this at Wednesday services and it's a less formal version of the daily prayer for morning, midday, evening and night.

-Lectio 365 is an app inspired by the Christian pattern of Lectio Divina to reflect on a passage and pray.
+For something more interactive, we recommend Lectio 365.
+It's an app inspired by the Christian pattern of Lectio Divina to reflect on a passage and pray.
 Each reflection lasts around 9-10 minutes, and it is all read out for you.
 You follow simply by swiping through 5 screens.